BekaValentine/cyberpunk_game/nav_and_scene_ideas.md

 # Navigation/Pathfinding Notes

+## Note - README!!!

+After careful consideration of the purpose this would have in the game, it seems like the current version of the game should not in fact have rich navigation.

+## Description

 Pathfinding almost certainly cannot be done using Godot's navigation tools because of how stairs etc. work.

 Probably the right approach is to re-use the player controller mechanism, and simply drive the character in a particular direction based on where they need to move to.
 Let the in-game physics move them like it moves the player.